 Al Onia – Autobiographical Statement

-I was born in Calgary, Alberta, Canada, where I still live with my wife Sandra; close to family, the incredible Rocky Mountains and prairie roots.
+I was born in Calgary, Alberta, Canada; close to family, the incredible Rocky Mountains and prairie roots.
 I discovered science and science fiction in grade 4.
 Buchanan Elementary’s library introduced me to Jules Verne, Robert Heinlein and Donald Wolheim.

 By junior high, Mom introduced me to C.S.
 Lewis; CBC Radio’s Theatre 10:30 dramatized John Wyndham and Algernon Blackwood; and Leslie Stevens’ original SF anthology series “The Outer Limits” further fueled my imagination.
 Science became a huge passion: chemistry sets, microscopes, telescopes, and model rockets fueled the brain.